Police-Data-Accessibility-Project/scrapers/USA/LA/README.md

 ## Run the scraper.

+To run an editor:
 1. `cd` into the `/USA/LA/scraper-la-jails` directory.
 2. Run the command `python scraper-la-jails/spiders` to start the scraper.
 The data will save to a csv file in the `/USA/LA/data/la_jail_data` directory

+To run in a venv:

+`virtualenv scraper-la-jails`
+`source scraper-la-jails/bin/activate`
+`pip install scrapy`

 # Source info